 \subsection{Treed holomorphic disks}

 Treed holomorphic disks for immersed Lagrangians are defined as in the embedded case, but requiring a double cover of the tree parts to obtain the boundary lift.
-To define holomorphic treed disks, choose an almost complex structure and cellular structure as follows. \begin{enumerate} \item Let $J: TX \to TX$ be an almost complex structure taming the symplectic form $\omega \in \Omega^2(X)$; such a $J$ is unique up to isotopy.
-Later, for the purposes of constructing Donaldson hypersurfaces we assume that $J$ is {\em compatible} with $\omega$ in the sense that $\omega( \cdot, J \cdot)$ is a Riemannian metric. \item Choose a pair of cell decompositions
+Recall that a {\em Morse-Smale pair} on $L$ is a pair $(f,g)$ consisting of a Morse function and Riemannian metric